LoneWarrior99/SOC-Training/wireshark.md

 Wireshark is an open-source, cross-platform network packet analyzer tool capable of sniffing and investigating live traffic and inspecting packet captures (PCAP).

-This a walkthrough of THM's Wireshark Triology.
+This a walkthrough of THM's Wireshark Basic and Packet Operation.
+This covers how to use wireshark and how to do packet level searches.

 ---